Experience

 Environment is at the very heart of our hotel and we strive to have the lightest environmental footprint and an unwavering commitment to sustainability.

-This started way before Karpaha Sands opened, at the very inception of our project and as one of its key pillars, by aligning the design of the hotel with our ethos on environment:
+This started way before Karpaha Sands opened, at the very inception of our project and as one of its key pillars, by aligning the design of the hotel with our environmental ethos:

 • Design as a low-density resort with only a few units on a vast land